rwxrob/awesome-go/README.md

 There are a lot of bad Go learning resources out there.
 Most of them are woefully out of date.
 Just be really careful.
-Nothing goes on this this that isn't 100% relevant to modern Go 1.18+.
+Nothing goes on this this that isn't 100% relevant to modern Go 1.18+ and available for free (although I encourage you to support them the best you can).

 * **Go-Nuts USENET Newsgroup.**
   <https://groups.google.com/g/golang-nuts>